What To Pack

 Single use plastic bags are now banned from all Namibian National Parks, so we encourage you to bring a few reusable bags from home so that you have them for any shopping you might do (grocery or souvenir) whilst here.

-Winter (May – September)
+Winter (May – September):

 The early mornings and evenings can be very cold during our winter months so it is recommended that you bring a good thick fleece, scarf, beanie and gloves.
-The days however can be quite mild, reaching up to 25 degrees Celcius so it is a good idea to dress like an onion, peeling the layers off as the day heats up, and putting them back on as the sun sets.
+The days however can be quite mild, reaching up to 25 degrees Celsius so it is a good idea to dress like an onion, peeling the layers off as the day heats up, and putting them back on as the sun sets.

-Summer (October – April)
+Summer (October – April):

 This is typically our hotter and rainier season.
 The days on average start to warm up (and the mornings and evenings) from October until we receive rain anytime from November.
 This means that if you are travelling during October – April then pack a light raincoat to keep dry should we get an afternoon shower.
 It is also advisable to pack at least 1 pair of long trousers and light fleece as if we do tend to get rain then the temperature can drop quite quickly.